UPDATED November, 2019

 My introduction to the late Nelson Nash and the Infinite Banking Concept® was a major turning point in my life.

-Up until then, I was a business-building consultant to financial advisors.
-The advisors I coached were always bringing financial products and strategies to my attention, and over the last 25 years, I’ve investigated more than 450 of them.
+Up until then, I was a business-building consultant to financial representatives.
+The financial representatives I coached were always bringing financial products and strategies to my attention, and over the last 25 years, I’ve investigated more than 450 of them.

 Unfortunately, most turned out not to be worth the paper they were printed on.

-Finally, one financial advisor asked me if I had ever heard of Nelson Nash, and the book he wrote, Becoming Your Own Banker: The Infinite Banking Concept.
+Finally, one financial representative asked me if I had ever heard of Nelson Nash, and the book he wrote, Becoming Your Own Banker: The Infinite Banking Concept.

 I had not, but it sounded very intriguing, so I called and talked to Nelson and ordered a copy of his book.